Blue Gender: Plot

-In the year 2009, Yuji Kaido is an average young adult male diagnosed with a serious disease (the "B-cells") and is put into cryogenic stasis until a cure is found.
-Twenty-two years later, he is awakened in the midst of a raging war between armored soldiers and insectoid beings called the "Blue" which have overrun the Earth.
+In 2009, Yuji Kaido is an average young adult male diagnosed with a severe disease (the "B-cells") and is put into cryogenic stasis until a cure is found.
+Twenty-two years later, he is awakened amid a raging war between armoured soldiers and insectoid beings called the "Blue," which have overrun the Earth.

 The soldiers are from an orbiting space colony collectively called Second Earth and were ordered to recover "sleepers" around the Earth.
 Among them is Marlene Angel, who at first appears to be heartless toward others.
-On the journey to Second Earth, Yuji meets many of the humans that were left behind during the evacuation due to limited resources.
+On the journey to Second Earth, Yuji meets many of the humans who were left behind during the evacuation due to limited resources.
 Standing orders for Marlene and the other troops are to consider any human survivors on the surface to be already dead, which greatly troubles Yuji.

-On their journey, all of the soldiers are killed except for Marlene, causing Yuji to fall into a deep depression as he recognizes the destruction around him and his own inability to save those he cares about.
-During their travel to Baikonur space base through the mountains, Yuji and Marlene start to develop a bond that softens her sharp edges.
+On their journey, all of the soldiers are killed except for Marlene, causing Yuji to fall into a deep depression as he recognizes the destruction around him and his inability to save those he cares about.
+During their travel to the Baikonur Cosmodrome through the mountains, Yuji and Marlene start to develop a bond that softens her sharp edges.

-Upon reaching Baikonur, Yuji and Marlene come across another group of soldiers and devise a battle plan to get back to Second Earth.
+Upon reaching Baikonur, Yuji and Marlene encounter another group of soldiers and devise a battle plan to return to Second Earth.
 During the operation, Marlene becomes the last surviving pilot and is about to be completely overrun by the Blue.
-However, just when she is going to self-detonate her Armored Shrike, Yuji, determined not to leave her behind, comes to her rescue with a team of reprogrammed automaton attack sentries.
+However, just when she is going to self-detonate her Armored Shrike (AS), Yuji, determined not to leave her behind, comes to her rescue with a team of reprogrammed automaton attack sentries.
 Marlene is overwhelmed by Yuji's efforts to save her.
-During the shuttle flight to Second Earth, the two expose their emotions for each other, but they are abruptly interrupted when a mutated Blue that had had hid in the shuttle attacks Yuji, critically injuring him.
+During the shuttle flight to Second Earth, the two expose their emotions for each other.
+They are abruptly interrupted when a mutated Blue hidden in the shuttle attacks Yuji, critically injuring him.

 Yuji and Marlene are separated upon arriving at Second Earth, and Marlene is sent back into training at the education station.
-Not knowing what happened after he was attacked, Marlene rebels and is bent on finding Yuji.
-When she does, she finds he has healed and is being trained to use a new specialized "sleeper"-specific Armor Shrike (AS) called the "Double Edge", a battlesuit that is much stronger than the originals used in the war against the Blue.
+Not knowing what happened after he was attacked, Marlene rebels and is determined to find Yuji.
+When she does, she finds he has healed and is being trained to use a new specialized "sleeper"-specific AS called the "Double Edge", a battlesuit that is much stronger than the originals used in the war against the Blue.
 It is revealed that Yuji's illness is the key to destroying the Blue and taking back the planet.
-He and the other "Sleepers" have "B-cells" which are also the genetic makeup of the Blue.
+He and the other Sleepers have B-cells, which are also the genetic makeup of the Blue.